o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/administration-aws-resource-cleanup.md

      Default Profile: CloudCanvasAdmin
      ```

-### Using the Cloud Canvas Cleanup Tool<a name="cloud-canvas-administration-aws-resource-cleanup-using-the-cloud-canvas-cleanup-tool"></a>
+### Using the Cloud Canvas Cleanup Tool {#cloud-canvas-administration-aws-resource-cleanup-using-the-cloud-canvas-cleanup-tool}

 Before you use the cleanup tool, be aware of the following points:
 + Do not use the cleanup tool if you have a project stack name that begins with an IAM user name that you do not want to delete\.
 Doing so can result in the deletion of the IAM user, its roles, and its profiles\.